SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 09 September, 2024
+### 📅 Tuesday, 10 September, 2024
 ------
 ### Events
 ------
 Certainly!
-Here are some notable events in the USA that have happened on September 9th:
+Here are some significant events that have happened on September 10th in the USA:

-- **1850**: California was admitted as the 31st state of the United States.
+- **1813**: American naval forces, led by Oliver Hazard Perry, win the Battle of Lake Erie during the War of 1812.
-- **1926**: The U.S. National Broadcasting Company (NBC) was formed.
+- **1846**: Elias Howe is granted a patent for the sewing machine.
-- **1956**: Elvis Presley made his first appearance on The Ed Sullivan Show.
+- **1897**: Lattimer massacre occurs in Pennsylvania where 19 unarmed striking immigrant miners are killed by a sheriff's posse.
-- **1965**: The Department of Housing and Urban Development (HUD) was established as a part of President Lynd
+- **1945**
 ### Positive Qoute
 ------
-"🌟 Believe in yourself and all that you are.
-Know that there is something inside you that is greater than any obstacle. 💪✨"
+"Every day is a new beginning!
+Embrace the journey 🌅✨ and let your light shine bright! 🌟💖"